phucty/mtab_tool/docs/mtabes.md

     - 0: do not return entity labels, description, mapping URLs of DBpedia and Wikipedia.
     - 1: return entity labels, description, mapping URLs of DBpedia and Wikipedia.
 - expensive: one of two value [0, 1].
 The default value is 0.
     - 0: efficiency mode.
-Fuzzy early stopping ounce finding answers or heuristics stopping if there are too many candidates.
+Fuzzy early stopping when there is a relevant answer available or heuristics stopping if there are too many candidates.
     - 1: Brute-force search.
 This mode could slightly improve search performance (improve 1-2%), but it might take a long time to get answers (about ten times longer than the efficiency mode).
 ### Examples:
 Searching an entity with a query of "2MASS J10540655-0031018".